 They have lovingly converted the buildings and restored the land to good management with much determination, hard work, help and support from friends and family, to make it the varied and thriving rural business that it is today.

 Christmas Trees, Holiday-let & DIY Livery

 The on-site winery was completed and in production for 2013.
 It is built into the hillside with a number of sustainable design features; including wild flower meadow roof and rain water harvesting.
-Enquiries for new vineyards to be planted in the area are now rolling in, with over 5,000 new vines already planted locally in response to the winery appearing.
-This project is supported by the Rural Development Programme for England, for which the managing authority is Defra, it is part financed by the European Agricultural Fund for Rural Development; Europe investing in rural areas.
+Enquiries for new vineyards to be planted in the area came rolling in, with over 5,000 new vines already planted locally in response to the winery appearing.

 Melbury Vale now also distils its own wine and makes liqueurs, brandy and cocktails in a bottle – all ready to drink!